Tip

 with code cells.
 We highly recommend using Visual Studio Code to execute this tutorial.

-This tutorial explains how to select a region of interest in a video using optimap
+This tutorial explains how to work with masks in optimap

 import optimap as om